Lets be smart, lets not change what we are doing, but look at how we are doing it

 Smarter for us

-Personal spaces are potentially the biggest investment we make.
-Our work spaces are the places we spend most of our time.
-When we are not spending time in our personal spaces, we are probably in our work space doing things to afford our personal space.
-It makes sense that given the amount of effort and time we invest, that these are comfortable, affordable and enjoyable.
+Our Homes spaces are the biggest investment we make.
+Our workspaces are the places we spend most of our time.
+When we are not spending time in our personal home spaces, we are probably in our workspace doing things to afford our personal space.
+It makes sense that given the amount of effort and time we invest, that these are comfortable, affordable, and enjoyable.
+When we feel our best, we do our best and our build environment impacts on our mental and physical wellbeing.
+Our spaces need to work smartly to support us.

 Let's not forgot who they were created for in the first place.